spencerjibz/async-event-emitter-rs/README.md

 #### Differences between this crate and [`event-emitter-rs`](https://crates.io/crates/event-emitter-rs)

 -    Emitted values should implement an extra trait (Debug) in addition to Serde's Serialize and Deserialize.
--    This is an async implementation, currently limited to tokio, but async-std will be added soon under a feature flag.
+-    This is an async implementation, not limited to tokio, but async-std is supported  under the ``` use-async-std ``` feature flag.
 -    The listener methods **_(on and once)_** take a callback that returns a future instead of a merely a closure.
 -    The emit methods executes each callback on each event by spawning a tokio task instead of a std::thread